Hyperideal polyhedra in the 3-dimensional anti-de Sitter space: Introduction

-Let $\Sigma$ be a piecewise totally geodesic space-like surface in $\AdS$, oriented by the orientation and time orientation of $\AdS$.
-Let $H$ and $H'$ be two (totally geodesic) faces of $\Sigma$ meeting along a common space-like geodesic $l$ and let $U$ be a neighborhood of $l$ in $\AdS$ intersecting only two faces $H$, $H'$ of $\Sigma$.
-We say that $\Sigma$ is \emph{convex} (resp. \emph{concave}) at $l$ if the component of $U\setminus(H\cup H')$ lying on the opposite side of the time-like normal vectors (determined by the orientation of $\Sigma$) is geodesically convex (resp. concave).
-We define the \emph{exterior dihedral angle} at $l$ of $\Sigma$ as follows.
-Consider the isometry of $\AdS$ that fixes the space-like geodesic $l$ point-wise and maps the plane of $H'$ to the plane of $H$, it is a hyperbolic rotation in the group $\rm{O}(1,1)$ of a time-like plane orthogonal to $l$ with the rotation amount, say $\theta$, valued in $\R$ rather than in the circle $S^1$ (see e.g. \cite{DMS}).
+where $n$ (resp. $n'$) is the oriented unit normal vector to $H$ (resp. $H'$) at a point $x\in L$ (note that the set of unit timelike tangent vectors at $x$ is isometric to $\{x\in\R^{2,1}: \langle x,x\rangle_{2,1}=-1\}$, two copies of the hyperboloid model of hyperbolic 2-space). $|\theta|$ is thus valued in $\R_{\geq 0}$ rather than in the circle $S^1$ (see e.g. \cite{DMS}).
 The \emph{sign} of $\theta$ is defined as follows.
 If $H$ and $H'$ lie in the opposite space-like quadrants (locally divided by the light-cone of $l$ in $\AdS$), we take $\theta$ to be non-negative (resp. positive) if the surface $\Sigma$ is convex (resp. strictly convex) at $l$, and negative if $\Sigma$ is strictly concave at $l$.
-If $H$ and $H'$ lie in the same space-like quadrants, we take $\theta$ to be non-positive (resp. negative) if the surface $\Sigma$ is is convex (resp. strictly convex) at $l$, and positive if $\Sigma$ is strictly concave at $l$.
+If $H$ and $H'$ lie in the same space-like quadrants, we take $\theta$ to be non-positive (resp. negative) if the surface $\Sigma$ is is convex (resp. strictly convex) at $l$, and positive if $\Sigma$ is strictly concave at $l$ (see Figure \ref{fig:dihedral angles} for instance).

 Let $P$ be a convex polyhedron in $\AdS$.
-The boundary $\partial P$ of $P$ in $\AdS$ equipped with outward-pointing normal vectors is an oriented piecewise totally geodesic (possibly disconnected) space-like surface in $\AdS$.
+The boundary $\partial P$ of $P$ in $\AdS$ equipped with outward-pointing normal vectors is an oriented piecewise totally geodesic space-like surface in $\AdS$.
 The \emph{exterior dihedral angle} of $P$ at an edge $e$ is defined as the exterior dihedral angle at the edge $e$ of the oriented surface $\partial P$.

-In particular, if $\Sigma$ is an oriented piecewise totally geodesic surface in $\AdS$ and $H$, $H'$ are two totally geodesic space-like and time-like faces of $\Sigma$ meeting orthogonally along a a common space-like geodesic $l$, we define the \emph{exterior dihedral angle} $\theta$ at $l$ between $H$ and $H'$ to be zero (see e.g. Definition \ref{def:angles} for Case (b)).
+If $\Sigma$ is an oriented piecewise totally geodesic surface in $\AdS$ and $H$, $H'$ are totally geodesic space-like and time-like faces of $\Sigma$ meeting orthogonally along a common space-like geodesic $l$, we define the \emph{exterior dihedral angle} $\theta$ at $l$ between $H$ and $H'$ to be zero (see e.g. Case (b) in Definition \ref{def:angles}).

 Unless otherwise stated, the dihedral angles we consider throughout this paper are exterior dihedral angles.